SAP/spartacus-docs/_pages/dev/authentication.md

 # Custom Login Page

-(*Accurate?
-Taken from CCV2 docs.)
-Configure custom login pages for your client applications in the authorization code flow to enable personalized user experiences, enhance security, and boost client satisfaction.
+Use Spartacus as the custom login page during the authorization code flow to enable personalized user experiences, enhance security, and boost client satisfaction.
 For more information, see https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/aa417173fe4a4ba5a473c93eb730a417/ca1176a372b242a6abd75a39fe803eea.html.

 To use this feature, you must enable the following feature toggles in your `spartacus-features.module.ts`:
 - `authorizationCodeFlowByDefault`